t288matt/vatpac-stats/README.md

 # VATSIM Data Collection System

-A real-time VATSIM data collection system that processes flight data, ATC positions, and network statistics with focus on Australian airspace.
+A real-time VATSIM data collection system that processes flight data, ATC positions, and network statistics with focus on Australian airspace. **Recently simplified and optimized for maintainability.**

 ## 🚀 Quick Start